Connection between spinal stenosis and arthritis

-- Bone spurs protrude into the spinal canal, causing the canal to narrow.
+- Bone spurs protrude into the spinal canal, causing it to narrow.

-- When the spinal canal narrows like this, nerve roots and the spinal cord can become pinched or squeezed.
+- When the spinal canal narrows like this, nerve roots and the spinal cord can become compressed.

-- Nerve roots emerging from the spinal canal are connected to peripheral nerves that coordinate motion and sensation in other parts of the body.
-When nerves are compressed, or pinched, in this way, they signal pain in the back and neck, as well as pain, numbness, and tingling in the extremities.
+- Nerve roots emerging from the spinal canal are connected to nerves that coordinate motion and sensation in other parts of the body.
+When the nerves are pinched, in this way, they signal pain in the neck and back, as well as pain, numbness, weakness and tingling in the extremities.

-If your symptoms of spinal stenosis are mild, you may be placed on over-the-counter anti-inflammatory medications by your physician to help reduce the inflammation of arthritis.
-Another method of relieving the inflammation of arthritis is the use of a corticosteroid injection.
-Corticosteroids are powerful anti-inflammatory drugs that can be injected into the spinal area to help reduce inflammation and provide enough immediate, short-term relief for a person to engage in a physical rehabilitation treatment program.
+If your spinal stenosis symptoms are mild, you may be placed on over-the-counter anti-inflammatory medication by your doctor to help reduce the inflammation of arthritis.
+Another method of relieving the inflammation of arthritis is through an epidural steroid injection.
+This is a powerful anti-inflammatory medication that can be injected into the spinal area to help reduce inflammation and provide enough immediate short-term relief for a person to engage in a physical rehabilitation treatment program.

-But, if your condition does not respond these conservative therapies, your physician may recommend open-back surgery to relieve the pressure on your nerve roots or spinal cord.
-Open-back surgery involves general anesthesia and a lengthy recovery period for most individuals.
-Laser Spine Institute’s gentle outpatient procedures are performed with local anesthesia with deep IV sedation, last about an hour and have a fast recovery time.
-For more information, contact LSI today.
-We will be happy to review your MRI or CT scan free of charge.
+If your condition does not respond to these conservative therapies after several weeks or months, your doctor may recommend surgery to relieve the pressure on your nerve roots or spinal cord.
+Traditional open back surgery involves a lengthy recovery period for most individuals.
+Laser Spine Institute’s minimally invasive outpatient procedures are a safer and effective alternative to traditional open spine surgery and have shorter recuperation periods.^